 Designing and Maintaining an Emergent Brand

-When the my design team creates a brand system, we design it to last for many years.
+When my design team creates a brand system, we design it to last for many years.
 In order for a brand system to last that long, it needs to be consistent with a specific core idea, yet flexible enough to grow over time in order to accommodate changes in the landscape, growth into new sectors, building out sub-brands, etc. Let’s explore two different methodologies in conducting brand design and the end result of each: modernist design and emergent design.

 Modernist Design: One Solution